toucansites/website/src/contents/showcases/index.md

 ---
-title: Showcases
+title: "Toucan-based website showcases"
-description: Toucan is used by the following websites.
-Feel free to contact us if you’d like to feature your site.
+description: "Toucan is used by the following websites.
+Feel free to contact us if you’d like to feature your site."
 ---